Michael Grätzel: Scientific achievements

+Grätzel is one of the inventors of dye-sensitized solar cells, the so-called Grätzel cells; a new type of solar cell, operating on similar principles as photosynthesis.

 Recognition

-Graetzel's work has been cited over 250,000 times, his h-index is 224, making him one of the 10 most highly cited chemists in the world.
+Grätzel's work has been cited over 515,000 times, his h-index is 315, making him one of the most highly cited chemists in the world.

 He was a frequent guest scientist at the National Renewable Energy Laboratory (NREL) in Golden, Colorado, was a fellow of the Japanese Society for the Promotion of Science.
 In 2009 he was named Distinguished Honorary Professor by the Chinese Academy of Science (Changchun) and the Huazhong University of Science and Technology.

-Graetzel has received numerous awards including the Millennium 2000 European innovation prize, the 2001 Faraday Medal of the British Royal Society, the 2001 Dutch Havinga Award, the 2004 Italgas Prize, two McKinsey Venture awards in 1998 and 2002 and the 2005 Gerischer Prize.
+Grätzel has received numerous awards including the Millennium 2000 European innovation prize, the 2001 Faraday Medal of the British Royal Society, the 2001 Dutch Havinga Award, the 2004 Italgas Prize, two McKinsey Venture awards in 1998 and 2002 and the 2005 Gerischer Prize.
 In 2007 he was awarded the Harvey Prize of Technion for pioneered research on energy and electron transfer reactions in mesoscopic-materials and their optoelectronic applications.
 In 2009 he was awarded the Balzan Prize for the Science of New Materials.
 On 9 June 2010, Grätzel received the Millennium Technology Prize, for development of dye-sensitized solar cells.
 The cash prize, worth 800,000 euros, was awarded, in Helsinki, Finland, by the president of Finland, Tarja Halonen.
 His most recent awards include: 2011 Gutenberg Research Award; 2011 Paul Karrer Gold Medal; 2011 Wilhelm Exner Medal; 2012 Albert Einstein World Award of Science; and the 2013 Marcel Benoist Prize.
-In 2015 he received the King Faisal International Prize in Chemistry and in 2017 the Global Energy Prize "for transcendent merits in development of low cost and efficient solar cells, known as “Graetzel cells”, aimed to creation of cost-efficient, large-scale engineering solutions for power generation."
+In 2015 he received the King Faisal International Prize in Chemistry and in 2017 the Global Energy Prize "for transcendent merits in development of low cost and efficient solar cells, known as “Grätzel cells”, aimed to creation of cost-efficient, large-scale engineering solutions for power generation."
 In 2020 he received the BBVA Foundation Frontiers of Knowledge Award.